cmore-zz/ClipRedactor/README.md

 ## ⚠️ Non-Features

-ClipShield:
+ClipRedactor:
 *	❌ Does not currently inspect files
 *	❌ Does not intercept drag-and-drop actions
 *	❌ Does not monitor file selection dialogs
 *	❌ Is not a comprehensive solution for preventing leaks of API keys, passwords, or other secrets

-ClipShield only analyzes clipboard text, using configurable regular expressions.
+ClipRedactor only analyzes clipboard text, using configurable regular expressions.
 You can add your own patterns, but false negatives are possible—and coverage depends on your use case.

 ## 🧪 Current status

-ClipShield is actively under development as of June 2025.
+ClipRedactor is actively under development as of June 2025.
 The current release includes:

 - Clipboard text redaction with an optional “Unredact” button in the system notification.
 - A minimal settings UI with support for editable redaction rules and substitution text.